Help us improve your experience.

 • Installation from the boot loader using a USB storage device

-• Installation from the CLI using the partition option (available in Junos OS Release 10.0)
+• Installation from the CLI using the partition option (available in Junos OS Release 10.0 and later)

 • Installation using the J-Web user interface